 John Fitzgerald Kennedy was the 35th president of the United States of America and, like many Americans, could trace his ancestry back to Ireland.
-On his mother’s side, he is descended from Thomas Fitzgerald who emigrated from County Limerick in the 1850s.
-The ancestry of the Fitzgeralds in Ireland can be traced back to the Norman conquest.
+On his mother’s side, he is descended from Thomas Fitzgerald who emigrated from Bruff, County Limerick in 1852.

-The Sons of Nesta and the Norman Conquest of Ireland
+The Sons of Nesta and the Norman Invasion of Ireland

 Another of Nesta’s sons was Robert Fitzstephen who, like his brother Maurice, was granted land in Wexford by Diarmuid McMurrough.
-Nesta’s grandson was the famous chronicler Giraldus Cambrensis (Gerald of Wales) who wrote a chronicle of the Norman conquest of Ireland.
+Nesta’s grandson was the famous chronicler Giraldus Cambrensis (Gerald of Wales) who wrote an account of the Normans’ arrival in Ireland.

 The Fitzgerald Legacy

-Maurice Fitzgerald was granted land in Kildare and Wicklow.
-He died in Wexford in 1176 and his lands were inherited by his sons Thomas and Gerald whose families became known as the ‘Geraldines’.
+Maurice Fitzgerald was also granted land in Kildare and Wicklow.
+He died in Wexford in 1176 and his lands were inherited by his sons Thomas and Gerald, whose families became known as the ‘Geraldines’.
 The two branches of the family became the Earls of Desmond and Kildare.

 To find The Kennedy Homestead…